peckjd/cpsc318/lab01/README.md

 - Run the same commands used in questions 2 and 5.

-- Run `/cat/etc/redhat-release` to show the CentOS version of your instance.
+- Run `cat /etc/redhat-release` to show the CentOS version of your instance.

 - Run the `date` command to show the current date.